Bakhshali manuscript: Discovery

-The manuscript was unearthed in British India from a field in 1881, by a peasant in the village of Bakhshali, which is near Mardan, in present-day Khyber Pakhtunkhwa, Pakistan.
+The manuscript was unearthed in a field in 1881.
+It was unearthed by a peasant in the village of Bakhshali, which is near Mardan, in present-day Khyber Pakhtunkhwa, Pakistan.
 The first research on the manuscript was done by A. F. R. Hoernlé.
-After his death, it was examined by G. R. Kaye, who edited the work and published it as a book in 1927.
+After his death, it was examined by G.R.Kaye, who edited the work and published it as a book in 1927.

-The extant manuscript is incomplete, consisting of seventy leaves of birch bark, whose intended order is not known.
+The extant manuscript is incomplete.
+It consists of 70 leaves of birch bark, whose intended order is not known.
 It is kept at the Bodleian Library at the University of Oxford (MS. Sansk. d.
 14), though folio are periodically loaned to museums.

 Contents

 The manuscript is a compendium of rules and illustrative examples.
 Each example is stated as a problem, the solution is described, and it is verified that the problem has been solved.
 The sample problems are in verse and the commentary is in prose associated with calculations.
 The problems involve arithmetic, algebra and geometry, including mensuration.
 The topics covered include fractions, square roots, arithmetic and geometric progressions, solutions of simple equations, simultaneous linear equations, quadratic equations and indeterminate equations of the second degree.